noraeisner/PHT_exoplanet_candidates/README.md

-# PHT_exoplanet_candidates
+# PHT Exoplanet Candidates

-Notebook for generating plots to examine the population of PHT planet candidates
+Data and notebook for generating plots to examine the population of PHT planet candidates.